uport-project/veramo-website/docs/guides/browser.md

 yarn add @veramo/core @veramo/did-resolver ethr-did-resolver web-did-resolver did-resolver
 ```

-Create a setup file in `scr/veramo/setup.ts` and add the following code.
+Create a setup file in `src/veramo/setup.ts` and add the following code, replacing the `INFURA_PROJECT_ID` with your own.

-Create some variables that we will use later

 ```ts
 import { createAgent, IResolver } from '@veramo/core'